United States Border Patrol: History

 The National Origins Act authorized the formation of the U.S. Border Patrol on May 26, 1924.
 Two days later, the Labor Appropriation Act of 1924 established the Border Patrol as an agency of the U.S. Department of Labor assigned to prevent illegal entries—primarily along the Mexico–United States border, as well as the Canada–U.S. border.
 The first Border Patrol station began operations in Detroit, Michigan, in June 1924.
 A second station, in El Paso, Texas, began operations in July 1924.
 In 1925, coastal patrols began as well.
 Operations were established along the Gulf Coast in 1927 to ensure that foreign crewmen departed on the same ship on which they arrived.
 In 1932, the Border Patrol was divided into two offices.
 Mexican border operations were directed from El Paso, Texas, and Canadian border operations were directed from Detroit, Michigan.
 The Canadian border operations from Detroit employed more men than the El Paso operations along the Mexican border because of a focus on the prevention of liquor smuggling during prohibition.
 Franklin Delano Roosevelt's Executive Order 6166 formed the Immigration and Naturalization Service (INS) in 1933 by consolidation of the Bureau of Immigration and the Bureau of Naturalization.
 Following the outbreak of World War II in Europe, Border Patrol staffing doubled to 1,500 in 1940, and the INS was moved from the Department of Labor to the U.S. Department of Justice.
 Additional stations were temporarily added along the Gulf Coast, Florida and the Eastern Seaboard during the 1960s after Fidel Castro triumphed in the Cuban Revolution, and that was followed by the Cuban Missile Crisis.

 U.S. Border Patrol Agents at the Greyhound bus station in Detroit, Michigan, in February 2011.
 Immigration checks on trains, buses, and highways within 100 miles of the northern border have become more common.

 In 1992, the United States Border Patrol had approximately 4,139 patrol agents on the job.
 Attrition in the Border Patrol was normally at 5%.
 From 1995 to 2001 annual attrition rose to above 10%, which was a period when the Border Patrol was undergoing massive hiring.
 In 2002 the attrition rate climbed to 18%.
-The 18% attrition was largely attributed to agents transferring to the Federal Air Marshals after 9/11.
+The 18% attrition was largely attributed to agents transferring to the Federal Air Marshals after the September 11 attacks.
 In 2017, the attrition rate was at 6%.